 - A half teaspoon of extra strong tincture contains about 250mg of lactucarium.

 - If you mix your own, take the entire 10 gram packet of sticky extract and place it in 4oz of your favorite spirit or liquid.

 - Keep your water based batches small to preserve freshness.

 - Keep non-alcohol based extracts in the refrigerator.

-- The dose for water based extra strong tincture is also one half to one teaspoon.
+- The serving size for water based extra strong tincture is also one half to one teaspoon.

 - Shake well before use!

-- Dried sticky extract can also be weighed into 200mg - 1g doses.
+- Dried sticky extract can also be weighed into 200mg - 1g servings.

 - Lactucarium in any form goes very well in warm herbal tea.
 Lemon and honey also balance the flavor.

 I hope I’ve answered any questions you might be have regarding how to use the lactucarium!
 Feel free to contact or comment in the Facebook forum.